rupertford/melody/docs/function.rst

 Melody functions are user-written Python functions that perform the action that the user would like to be optimised and/or investigated.
-Melody is not aware of what this action is, it simply calls the function with a set of inputs and collects the result(s).
+Melody is not aware of what this action is, it simply calls the Melody function with a set of inputs and collects the result(s).

-If, for example, you wanted to find the time taken to perform a google search for different keywords you would use the Melody inputs to specify the keywords themselves and create a Melody function to take a particular keyword as input to the function, perform and time the google search for that keyword and then return the time taken for that particular search.
+If, for example, you wanted to find the time taken to perform a google search for different keywords you would use the Melody inputs to specify the keywords themselves and create a Melody function to take a particular keyword as input, perform and time the google search for that keyword and then return the time taken for that particular search.

 API
 +++